nf-core/website/markdown/events/2021/bytesize-9-json-schema.md

 [0:36](https://youtu.be/PU6vAj_7WRM?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=36) Welcome everybody, today's topic is JSON schema, what it is, why we chose to use it, and how it can be utilised.

 [0:53](https://youtu.be/PU6vAj_7WRM?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=53) First we need to talk about parameters.
-In NextFlow you either have them on the command line with -- in front of it, for example in `main.nf` and in `params.foo`.
+In Nextflow you either have them on the command line with `--` in front of it, for example in `main.nf` and in `params.foo`.

 [1:12](https://youtu.be/PU6vAj_7WRM?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=72) When we look through all the pipelines in nf-core, from what I could parse, I found that we have a large number of different parameters, 47 on average but it can go up to 470.